 A jaunt up Doi Suthep, the mountain which rises steeply at the city’s western edge, is the most satisfying brief trip you can make from Chiang Mai.
 Beautiful Wat Phra That Doi Suthep, dominates the hillside and gives a towering view over the goings-on in town.
 This is the north’s holiest shrine, its pre-eminence deriving from a magic relic enshrined in its chedi and the miraculous legend of its founding.

 It’s northern Thailand’s most important place of pilgrimage.
-The best known processions are on Makha Puja, the anniversary of the sermon to the disciples, and Visakha Puja, the anniversary of the Buddha’s birth, enlightenment and death.
+The best-known processions are Makha Puja, the anniversary of the sermon to the disciples, and Visakha Puja, the anniversary of the Buddha’s birth, enlightenment and death.

 Of the many courses on offer in the town, cookery classes are the most instantly gratifying and popular.
 The most popular course is how to cook Thai food (especially at the cluster of small schools on and around Soi 5, Thanon Ratchdamnoen), followed by Thai massage.